Welcome to wildlife Kaziranga National Park India

-Kaziranga is a title of a remarkable success story of conservation of the One Horned India Rhinoceros and other wild lives in the North East India.
+Kaziranga Wildlife National Park is a title of a remarkable success story of conservation of the One Horned Indian Rhinoceros and other wild lives in the North East India.
 It is not only the homeland of the Great Indian One Horned Rhinoceros, but also provides shelter to a variety of wild lives.

 It is one of the significant Wildlife natural habitat for in situ conservation of biological biodiversity of universal value.
 The values and criteria made Kaziranga National Park to get inscribed in the World Heritage Site List 1985.
 The wildlife Kaziranga National Park covered area consists of 429.93 Sq.Km. with an additional area of 429.40 Sq.Km. and situated in the two districts of Assam, namely Golaghat and Nagaon.
 The total area of the wildlife conservation park within Nagaon district is 175 Sq.Km., out of which 135 Sq.Km. falls under Bagori Forest Range office and 40 Sq.Km. falls within Ghorakati Forest Range office.